alevkov/SWEApp/README.md

 - Matching users with classmates based on courses taken
 - Reminders about upcoming deadlines for each group
 - Inviting classmates to join groups
+- Push Notifications
+- In-group notifications with persistence

 Todo:
-- User Sessions with persistence
 - Messages pagination
 - Classmates pagination
-- Push notifications